What do you do all day?

 What are the stages of Formation and Commitment?

-- Temporary Profession of Vows – 3 to 5 year period in which the sister takes Vows of Poverty, Chastity and Obedience, and renews them each year.
-The sister wears the habit of the community and is fully engaged in our life of prayer, work and ministry.
-It is a time of testing to see if one is well suited or not for making a life-time commitment to the congregation.
+- Temporary Profession of Vows: The Church stipulates a 3-6-year period, at the beginning of which the sister professes temporary vows of chastity, poverty, and obedience.
+She renews them each year.
+The sister wears the habit of the community and is fully engaged in our life of prayer, work, and ministry.
+It is a time of both continued discernment, and more intentional testing to see if one is well suited for making a lifetime commitment to the congregation.

 How often can a sister visit with her family?